-A. We wrote this story 5 pages at a time, with a vague beginning and end in mind.
-Of course I looked back and realized there was gaps in the story line that needed to be filled in.
-We did in fact go back and do second version, adding 5 pages.
+A. We write this story 5 pages at a time, with a vague beginning and ending in mind.
+Of course, I looked back and realized that there were gaps in the story that needed to be filled.
+In fact, we went back and did the second version, adding 5 pages.

 5. What parallel do you draw with the universe of Genesis and our present?

 A. Terrorism, global warming, drone pollution and breakdowns are taken and magnified 100 times.
 Genetic engineering has now taken off, as the human genome is becoming less mysterious and other countries are now interested in the manipulation and cloning of human DNA.